n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.spreadsheetFile.md

 ---
 title: Spreadsheet File
 description: The Spreadsheet File node is used to access data from spreadsheet files.
+This workflow allows you to read a spreadsheet file using the Spreadsheet File node.
 tags:
   - Workflow²
   - Spreadsheet File